 Because sushi contains fish, you might expect it to be high in protein.
 However, only small pieces of fish are contained in each roll.
-MyFitnessPal notes that eight pieces of Alaskan rolls contain 22 g of protein, while one roll contains 3 g of protein.
+MyPlate notes that the typical serving contains 22 grams of protein.
 Although Alaskan rolls do not have fiber to fill you up, Medical News Today notes that research indicates consumption of protein may blunt your appetite.

 Although salmon is a fatty fish, Alaskan rolls do not contain large cuts of fish and therefore do not contain much fat.
 The nutrition information at MyPlate explains that eight Alaskan rolls contain just 7 grams of fat, 1 gram of which is saturated fat.

 Knowing the best and worst kinds of sushi to eat will help you make healthier choices when you're ordering.
 A good rule of thumb is to remember that spicy rolls are often made with high-fat mayonnaise and crunchy rolls are battered and fried.